musdasch/ImproveC-/README.md

 ### Overflow
 This program multiply tow numbers together so that they exceeded the limit and displays the result.

+### Rectangle
+This program get the area from tow nummbers.
+It's a program to use class structure in c++.

 ### Summe
 It is a program to calculate tow numbers together.